Search

 # Pointing Subgraph to outergraph

-is actually a subgraph.
+Ah, I understand the issue now.
+The error occurs because there’s a reference to Core as a direct node in MergeSCD2 --> Core, but Core is actually a subgraph.
 In Mermaid, you can’t directly connect to a subgraph - you need to connect to nodes within the subgraph.

-TypeError: Cannot read properties of undefined (reading ‘x’) Β· Issue #5064 Β· mermaid-js/mermaid Β· GitHub
+TypeError: Cannot read properties of undefined (reading ‘x’) · Issue #5064 · mermaid-js/mermaid · GitHub

 # Optimize Styling: Tools